 \textbf{Non-Gaussian statistics}--- We are interested in estimating the expectation value of some operator $\hat M$ on a non-Gaussian state $\hat\rho_{NG}$

-To compute this quantity for infinite-dimensional (or large-dimensional) systems, the standard approach would be to impose a cutoff on the dimension of the associated density matrices.
-This procedure may lead to systematic errors that can be quantified for certain models as explained in \cite{PhysRevD.100.034518}.
-To avoid this truncation, we can assume that the observable can be written as a product of ladder operators, which is the case for many interesting physical Hamiltonian, whereas the state can be written as another product of ladder operators acting on an underlying Gaussian state $\hat \rho_G$:
+To compute this quantity for infinite-dimensional (or large-dimensional) systems, the standard approach is to impose a cutoff on the dimension of the associated density matrices.
+However, this procedure may lead to systematic errors, that can be quantified for specific models \cite{PhysRevD.100.034518}.
+Avoiding this truncation, we consider the case where the observable can be written as a product of ladder operators, which is the case for many interesting physical Hamiltonians, whereas the state can be written as another product of ladder operators acting on an underlying Gaussian state $\hat\rho_G$:

-where for each mode ${\#}\in\{\dag,\cdot\}$ indicates whether the field operator is of creation or annihilation type, respectively, and where $K:=\Tr[\smash{\Pi_i\hat{a}_{i}^{\#}\rho_G}]$ is a normalization factor that comes from the fact that ladder operators are non-unitary.
+where for each mode ${\#}\in\{\dag,\cdot\}$ indicates whether the ladder operator is of creation or annihilation type, respectively, and where $K:=\Tr[\smash{\prod_i\hat{a}_{i}^{\#}\hat\rho_G}]$ is a normalization factor due to the non-unitarity of ladder operators.
 We show in App.~\ref{appendix:nongauss} how to analytically estimate Eq.\ (\ref{eq:mean}) for arbitrary non-Gaussian states.

 Note that any operator can be approximated by a polynomial of the ladder operators \cite{Hartung_2019}.
 As a consequence of the linearity of the trace, we can express the expectation value of any operator on any quantum state as a linear combination of terms like Eq.\ (\ref{eq:obs_state}).
 In an optical setup, a linear combination of ladder operators can be implemented by alternating layers of Gaussian unitaries and ladder operations, e.g. single photon additions and subtractions \cite{chabaud2021classical}.
 The proposed set-up, formed by a single layer of Gaussian operation and ladder operation is generalized in Appendix \ref{appendix:moreLayers} to the case of multiple layers.